-The Pomeranian is a dainty little dog with a typically friendly, though sometimes bossy personality.
+The Pomeranian is a dainty, adorable little dog with a typically friendly, though sometimes bossy personality.
 Also called a "Pom," this breed is extremely loyal to its loved ones and can be quite the guard dog despite its diminutive appearance.

 Characteristics of the Pomeranian